feilipu/z88dk-libraries/ff/readme.md

 ## Preparation

-Please check that your diskio layer is working correctly, using the example program in `examples/diskio_check.c'.
+Please check that your diskio layer is working correctly, using the example program in `examples/diskio_check.c`.
+This will destroy the contents of the drive, so back up any data prior to using it.

 Then configure the library to suit your requirements by adjusting the `source/ffconf.h` file to provide the functions you need.
 You will then use this `ffconf.h` file to provide the options you included.
 This is a current limitation of z88dk, whereby it can only provide one third party library header file.